ydahal1/ydahal1/ReadMe.md

-What do you call a droid that takes the long way around?
-R2 detour.
+Why do ducks make great detectives?
+They always quack the case.

 [
-Mon Aug 31 00:46:46 UTC 2026
+Tue Sep  1 00:50:47 UTC 2026
  ]